Dark mode

 A dark mode, dark theme, night mode, or light-on-dark color scheme is a color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background.
 It is often discussed in terms of computer user interface design and web design.
 Many modern websites and operating systems offer the user an optional light-on-dark display mode.

 Some users find dark mode displays more visually appealing, and claim that it can reduce eye strain.
 Displaying white at full brightness uses roughly six times as much power as pure black on a 2016 Google Pixel, which has an OLED display.
-However, conventional LED displays may not benefit from reduced power consumption; but if a LED display has the partial dimming features, it still benefit from reduced power consumption.
+However, conventional LED displays may not benefit from reduced power consumption; but if a LED display has the partial dimming features, it still benefits from reduced power consumption.
 Most modern operating systems support an optional light-on-dark color scheme.

 History

-Microsoft introduced a dark theme in the Anniversary Update of Windows 10 in 2016.
+Microsoft introduced the high contrast themes in Windows 95.
+Later, Microsoft introduced a dark theme in the Anniversary Update of Windows 10 in 2016.
 In 2018, Apple followed in macOS Mojave.
 In September 2019, iOS 13 and Android 10 both introduced dark modes.
 Some operating systems provide tools to change the dark mode state automatically at sundown or sunrise.
 A "prefers-color-scheme" option was created for front-end web developers in 2019, being a CSS property that signals a user's choice for their system to use a light or dark color theme.
 Firefox and Chromium have optional dark theme for all internal screens.
 It is also possible for third-party developers to implement their own dark themes.
 There are also a variety of browser add-ons that can re-theme web sites with dark color schemes, also aligning with system theme.
 Wikipedia's mobile and desktop versions received a dark mode option in 2024.